 “Chief Sitting Eagle” & Harley Hotchkiss Gardens

 After a 5-minutes walk along the 7th Ave SW, we arrived at the Harley Hotchkiss Gardens.
 Artist Joe Fafard created in 2010 in this park the beautiful public art pieces known as “Do re mi fa sol la si do”.
-Celebrating the sister-city relationship between Calgary and Quebec City, the heart of steel-cut horses seem to run through Downtown Calgary in front of the magnificent backdrop of the Calgary Skyline.
+Celebrating the sister-city relationship between Calgary and Quebec City, the heart of steel-cut horses seems to run through Downtown Calgary in front of the magnificent backdrop of the Calgary Skyline.
 Definitively, one of our favorite places in Downtown Calgary, Alberta.

 Turner Valley Mural & Sadko & Kabuki Sculptures